CrowdStrike/omigo-data-analytics/docs/api-doc.md

     def set_report_progress_perc
     def set_report_progress_min_thresh

-## Visualization, Statistics and Machine Learning
+## C. Visualization, Statistics and Machine Learning
 Any functionality that needs extensive 3rd party libraries like matplotlib, seaborn or scikit as provided as extension packages.
 Not all extension packages might be relevant for all users, and please refer to the documentation section of individual packages for further details.
 Here are some basic explained for visualization.